Student Awards 2017 celebrate ‘exceptional’ achievements

 Information on the other Alumni Association Student Award winners:

 Cassandra, studying BSc Neuroscience, has been faced with significant obstacles: in her family, her health, her studies and her financial circumstances, which many would have found unsurpassable.
-Through enormous personal drive and determination, not only has she overcome these problems to achieve success, but has also made significant contributions to the life of others in her community and in the University, notably in encouraging universal access to studying medicine and promoting post graduate study.
+Through enormous personal drive and determination, not only has she overcome these problems to achieve success, but has also made significant contributions to the life of others in her community and in the University.

 James has had a demonstrable impact by creating the Bristol Mechanical Engineering Society, captaining the Men’s’ First Basketball Team, and running shows at the Edinburgh Fringe, volunteering with Bristol Hubs, coaching basketball in local schools, and volunteering with Pitstop.
 He also raised substantial funds with Bristol Volunteers.
 All this despite significant personal difficulties, due to ill health, resulting in five months in intensive care and the postponement of the 2nd and 4th years of his Engineering degree.